DaneHarrison/Digi-Menu/README.md

 <br>
 <br>

+- Tailwind makes it more straightforward for what to do (standard library for everyone)
 - do a thing maybe for recommending for your friends - type in your name and it brings up a list of pre recommended

 ## Available Scripts